morisawausa/ProofingTool/README.md

 Currently, the Editing UI isn’t the most user-friendly.
 For example, you can’t drag-and-drop to reorder styles, or change all the sizes of each style at once.
 For significant edits to your templates, we recommend using a Text Editor to directly edit the template data files.

-## Creating and Editing Templates: Text Editor Option
+## Creating and Editing Proof Templates: Text Editor Option

 This tool uses a JSON-based template format to store proof configurations on a pre-project basis.
 You can version control these JSON files together with the rest of your typeface sources, if you wish.
 The intention here is to provide a way of quickly rendering proofs, without having to configure the tool each time you want to use it.